-C Block Libraries
+C. Block Libraries

 When you save a project (see Section II above), any custom blocks you've made are saved with it.
 But sometimes you'd like to save a collection of blocks that you expect to be useful in more than one project.
-The tools library we've used throughout this manual is an example.
 Perhaps your blocks implement a particular data structure (a stack, or a dictionary, etc.), or they're the framework for building a multilevel game.
 Such a collection of blocks is called a block library.

-Creating a block library is done using the XML Export mechanism described on page 21, except that you choose "Export blocks..." from the File menu instead of "Export project..."
+To create a block library, choose "Export blocks..." from the File menu.
 You then see a window like this: